JackOfSpade/Best_Time_to_Go_Out/README.md

 Run _____ for a demo of the application.

 The API key used in the demo is not included in the source code for security reasons.
-The demo will run fine, but the source code will not run unless you include a config.ini file in the following format:
+The demo will run fine, but the source code will not run unless you include a "config.ini" file in the following format:

 [openweathermap]